 climb up the cliffs on Capri carrying the day’s catch.

 (I have done that, by the way.
 OK, I had the help of a

 cable-car and some nice steps, and I wasn’t bearing

-climb up there to Tiberius’ villa to give a gift to an emperor everyone
+climb up there to Tiberius’ villa to give a gift to an

-with a wet noodle, but that’s an expression for
+over with a wet noodle, but that’s an expression for